Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The average total in Tigers games this season is 58.7, 0.3 points fewer than Saturday's over/under of 59 .
+- The Tigers and their opponents have scored an average of 58.7 points per game in 2021, 0.7 more than Saturday's total.

-- In 2021, games involving the Eagles have averaged a total of 56.3 points, 2.7 fewer than this game's set over/under.
+- The 56.3 PPG average total in Eagles games this season is 1.7 points fewer than this game's over/under.

 Missouri Stats and Trends

-- The Tigers have yet to cover the spread this season when favored by 2 points or more.
+- This season, the Tigers are winless against the spread when entering a game as a favorite of 1.5 points or more.

-- Missouri's games this year have gone over the point total two times in three opportunities (66.7%).
+- Missouri's games this year have gone over the total in two out of three opportunities (66.7%).

-- Missouri is 0-3 against the spread and 2-1 overall this season when the team scores more than 10.3 points.
+- Missouri is 0-3 against the spread and 2-1 overall this season when the team notches more than 10.3 points.

-- In games that Missouri picks up more than 254.3 yards, the team is 0-3 against the spread and 2-1 overall.
+- Missouri is 0-3 against the spread and 2-1 overall when the team piles up more than 254.3 yards.

 - The Tigers have one giveaway this season, while the Eagles have five takeaways .